Only with StudioLive.

 The ease of analog meets the power of digital.

 When you’re mixing a live event or have an artist in the studio, you need to be able to work quickly.
 Unique to the StudioLive design is its familiar interface that keeps all critical controls visible and accessible —not buried in multiple menus or layers.
 Our design philosophy is simple: One fader for every channel, one output for every bus.
-This is the power of a surface driven workflow.
-But don’t let the analog feel fool you, StudioLive mixer provide total recall and a unique soft-takeover feature that makes each fader active the moment its position has been recalled.
+This is the power of a surface-driven workflow.
+But don’t let the analog feel fool you: StudioLive mixers provide total recall and a unique soft-takeover feature that makes each fader active the moment its position has been recalled.

-Among the employees of PreSonus, there are more band members, live sound engineers, and logged studio hours than you can shake a guitar pic at.
-All of us lived with conventional mixers for years, struggling with the less-than-intuitive interfaces of other digital mixers, with their bank switching, layers, nested menus, complex routing, etc.
+Among the employees of PreSonus, there are more band members, live sound engineers, and logged studio hours than you can shake a guitar pick at.
+All of us have struggled with the less-than-intuitive interfaces of other digital mixers, with their bank switching, layers, nested menus, and complex routing.

 StudioLive mixers do not use banks or layers, so you always know where you are and what you’re controlling.
 Once you learn that the Select button on each channel and bus accesses the Fat Channel processing section, you know how to use a StudioLive mixer.
 All key features you need to mix and record are right in front of you on the mixing surface.